MolSSI/QCFractal/docs/qcportal/source/collection-dataset.rst

 using QCFractal, the underlying :class:`Records <qcportal.models.ResultRecord>`
 are retrieved with :meth:`get_records <qcportal.collections.Dataset.get_records>`.

-For examples of querying :class:`Datasets <qcportal.collections.Dataset>`,
-see the `QCArchive examples <https://qcarchivetutorials.readthedocs.io/en/latest/basic_examples/getting_started.html>`_.
+For further details about how to query :class:`Datasets <qcportal.collections.Dataset>` see the `QCArchive examples <https://qcarchivetutorials.readthedocs.io/en/latest/basic_examples/getting_started.html>`_.

 Statistics and Visualization
 ----------------------------

-Statistics on :class:`Datasets <qcportal.collections.Dataset>` may be computed using the :meth:`statistics <qcportal.collections.Dataset.statistics>` command,
+Statistical operations on :class:`Datasets <qcportal.collections.Dataset>` may be performed using :meth:`statistics <qcportal.collections.Dataset.statistics>` command
 and plotted using the :meth:`visualize <qcportal.collections.Dataset.visualize>` command.

 For examples of visualizing :class:`Datasets <qcportal.collections.Dataset>`,